 Skip to main content

-Soundcheck plugin offers a No-Code UI configuration option for every integration developed by Spotify.
-To build a custom No-Code UI to override the default Soundcheck No-Code UI, or to create a No-Code UI for your custom Third-Party integration, you can leverage a frontend extensions feature available in the new frontend system.
+Soundcheck offers a No-Code UI configuration option for every integration developed by Spotify.
+To create a No-Code UI for your custom integration, you can leverage frontend extensions available in the new frontend system.

-Integration extensions are the pages that appear when you click "Configure" on any tile within the Soundcheck Integrations tab.
-Note that it's currently not possible to change the content of the integration tiles.
-The "Configure" button will display on the integration tile only when an integration extension is installed for a Third-Party Integration.
+Integration extensions are the pages that appear when you click "Configure" on an Integration within the Soundcheck Integrations tab.
+The "Configure" button will only display for an integration when an integration extension is installed for that Third-Party Integration.

 The following integration extensions are provided by Soundcheck and enabled by default: